Google favours websites in its search engine results that it considers technically high-quality.

 How to fix LCP?

-Use lazy loading for images that are not immediately visible.
+Use lazy loading for images that are not visible first.

-Only load video content after user interaction and carefully consider if a drone-filmed video of your premises costing several thousand euros is a wise investment.
+Load video content only after user interaction and carefully consider whether a multi-thousand-euro drone-shot video of your premises is truly a sensible investment.

-Serve image sizes appropriate for the screen size, for example using the <picture> element.
+Serve an image suitable for the screen size, for instance, using a <picture> element.

 FID: First Input Delay

-FID measures interactivity.
-Input delay refers to the time it takes from user interaction until the browser starts processing the response.
-Practically, input delay occurs when the browser has rendered an element but is not ready to handle interactions with it.
-The goal is 0.1 seconds or less.
+FID is a metric measuring the site's interactivity.
+The input delay refers to the time from the user's interaction until the browser is able to start responding.
+In practical terms, input delay occurs because the browser has rendered an element but is not ready to process interaction with it.
+The target time is 0.1 seconds or less.

-In almost every case, it's because the browser is busy crunching through megabytes of JavaScript and cannot respond immediately to user input.
+In almost every case, this is due to the browser being busy processing megabytes of JavaScript, thereby not promptly reacting to user input.

-All JavaScript used on the site is handed to the browser to process, regardless of whether it's useful for that specific page load.
+JavaScript used on the site is given to the browser for processing regardless of whether it’s needed for that particular page load.

-Reinventing browser's natively supported features with custom JavaScript.
+Native browser features are reinvented with custom JavaScript.

-Loading a third-party chat service on the site without any user interaction or other indication that it's needed.
+A third-party chat service is loaded on the site without any user interaction or other indication that it is needed.

 How to fix FID?

-Dynamically include JavaScript on the site natively or using Webpack, for example.
+Dynamically include JavaScript on the site natively or for instance using Webpack.

-This is almost always the single action that improves the site's performance the most.
+This is almost always the single action that most improves the site's performance efficiency.

-Consider putting your site's JavaScript on a diet.
+Consider whether your site's JavaScript should generally be put on a slimming regime.

-Utilise native browser features.
-Implement new interfaces for them as lightly as possible.
+Use native browser features.
+Give them new interfaces with as little weight as possible.

-Carefully consider whether the site's chat tool is such a significant sales tool that it needs to be automatically included with every page load.
-Try to let the end user choose to use the chat and load the chat script only then.
+Carefully consider whether the site's chat is an essential sales tool needing automatic inclusion on every page load.
+Endeavour to have the end user make their own choice about chat usage and only then load the chat script.

-If third-party scripts are needed, include them early in the HTML document but use the async or defer attribute.
+If you need third-party scripts, include them early in the HTML file but use the async or defer attribute.

-This is also a good way to inadvertently ruin your site's analytics.
-Load analytics and other user tracking synchronously at the beginning of the HTML document.
+This is also a good way to accidentally ruin your site's analytics.
+Load analytics and other user tracking synchronously at the beginning of the HTML file.

-If you use Tag Manager or an equivalent product, include the script immediately but take advantage of the above-mentioned attributes.
+If using Tag Manager or a similar product, include the script immediately, leveraging the aforementioned attributes.

 CLS: Cumulative Layout Shift

-CLS measures visual stability of the site.
-Layout Shift or displacement occurs when elements like text, images, and buttons shift from their original placement as the site loads.
-The more elements shift, the higher the CLS score.
-The target is 0.1 or less.
-Since CLS is predictable and consistent, I don't find it beneficial to explain here how CLS is calculated, but you might want to read Google's description of it.
-The challenge is to consider CLS habitually before Google penalises it.
+CLS is a metric that measures the visual stability of the site.
+Layout Shift occurs when elements like text, images, and buttons move from their original place as the site loads.
+The more elements move, the higher the CLS score.
+The goal is 0.1 or less.
+Since CLS is predictable and consistent, I do not find it sensible here to explain how the CLS score is calculated, but you might want to read Google's description of it.
+The challenge is more about getting into the habit of considering CLS before Google gives you a hard time about it.

-Elements are added to the site only after their content has been fetched asynchronously from somewhere else.
+Elements are only added to the site once their content has been fetched asynchronously from elsewhere.

 How to fix CLS?

-Preallocate space for images either by specifying the display size directly in the element or in CSS.
+Reserve space in advance for images either by stating the display size of the image directly in the element or using CSS

-Include elements reliant on asynchronous content on the server-side and allocate appropriate space for the data to be fetched into them.
+Include elements reliant on asynchronous content already server-side, and reserve the appropriate space for the fetched data.

-When you've configured Chrome to show layout shifts, they will flash blue during page load.
+When you set Chrome to display shifts in layout elements, they flash blue during page loading.

-Google also uses other metrics beyond Core Web Vitals to judge your site's performance
+Google uses other metrics besides Core Web Vitals to judge your site's performance efficiency

 FCP: First Contentful Paint

-FCP measures how long it takes for the first content element to be rendered on screen.
-The target is under 1.8 seconds.
-The most common pitfall here is the slow loading of a font from a third-party service.
-By using the CSS rule font-display: swap; you notify the browser that it can use a system font while waiting for the final font to load.
+FCP measures how long it takes to paint the first element of the site on the display.
+The target time is less than 1.8 seconds.
+The most common pitfall here is the slow loading of fonts from a third-party service.
+By using the CSS rule font-display: swap; you tell the browser that it can use a system font while waiting for the final font to load.

-On a general level, effectively serving fonts is not very easy.
-Tips on optimising the loading speed of a font from Google Fonts.
+Effectively serving fonts is generally not very easy.
+Tips for optimising the load speed of fonts served from Google Fonts.

 TTI: Time to Interactive

-TTI measures how quickly the input delay is below 0.05 seconds.
-The target is under 3.8 seconds.
+TTI measures how quickly the input delay is less than 0.05 seconds.
+The target time is less than 3.8 seconds.
 As executable JavaScript decreases, TTI improves.

 Speed Index

-Speed Index measures how quickly content is visible.
-By optimising FCP and TTI, you've effectively optimised the Speed Index.
-The target is under 3.4 seconds.
+The Speed Index measures how quickly content becomes visible.
+By optimising FCP and TTI, you have optimised the Speed Index.
+The target time is less than 3.4 seconds.

 TBT: Total Blocking Time

-PageSpeed Insight is not the only tool Google uses to assess quality
+PageSpeed Insight is not the only tool Google uses for quality assessment

-As I've mentioned before, PageSpeed Insight is just part of the broader Lighthouse testing.
-Lighthouse not only evaluates performance but also accessibility, best practices—practically security and error-free operation—and search-friendliness.
-Optimising site performance can therefore be packaged as part of broader updates made from a search engine perspective.
+As I have mentioned earlier, PageSpeed Insight is just part of the broader Lighthouse testing.
+Lighthouse assesses not only site performance efficiency but also accessibility, best practices, i.e., practically security and fidelity, and search engine friendliness.
+Optimising a site’s performance efficiency can naturally be bundled into broader updating work from a search engine perspective.

-Optimising site performance might come at a cost
+Optimising site performance efficiency might come at a cost to other things

-So why don't all sites deployed by Crasman achieve perfect scores in Google's performance tests?
-Simply because that's not what our clients purchase from us.
+So why don't all sites built by Crasman score full marks on Google's performance assessments?
+Simply because it is not what our clients purchase from us.

-General website management systems like WordPress, Magento, and Hubspot include JavaScript for the site which, as providers, we cannot do anything about.
-Crasman Stage does not, as such, include JavaScript for the site; it is entirely within the developer's control—except for possible Tag Manager additions.
+Common website management systems like WordPress, Magento, and HubSpot include JavaScript on the site that we as a supplier can't do anything about.
+Crasman Stage does not itself include JavaScript on the website; it is entirely under the developer’s control – except for possible Tag Manager additions.

-Ultimately, it's about priorities, finding a golden middle ground and effective use of funds
+Ultimately, it’s about priorities, a golden mean, and efficient use of money

-The pitfalls of modern web development regarding site performance have not arisen by themselves, but from endeavours to meet the needs of website clients and end users.
+The inherent faults related to site performance efficiency in modern web development have not arisen spontaneously, but from efforts to meet the needs of website commissioners and end users.

-The budget for developing a large website project remains within the bounds of human comprehension and tolerance only by utilising existing open source code.
-Chat tools are understood to be beneficial as support for both customer service and sales work.
-The benefits are perceived to outweigh the drawbacks.
+The budget for developing a comprehensive site project remains within the limits of the human mind's understanding and tolerance only by utilising pre-existing open source code.
+Chat tools have been seen as beneficial as support for customer service and sales work.
+The benefits have been perceived to outweigh the drawbacks.

-The visual impact of websites is a means to highlight one's brand and distinguish positively from competitors.
-Advertising on social media is extremely effective but requires various tracking scripts and pixels on your site to work.
+The visual impact of websites is a way to emphasise one's brand and make a favourable difference to competitors.
+Advertising done on social media is extremely effective, but requires various tracking scripts and pixels to function on your site.

-It’s important to keep in mind that search engine visibility is only a small part of the overall picture of a website, and in turn, site performance is likewise a small part of that.
+It is thus good to remember that search engine visibility is only a small part of the whole that constitutes a website, and from that the site’s performance efficiency is again a small part of.

-The most crucial aspect of all web-based business is ultimately to serve the customer as well as possible by providing them with the content they want.
-There's also no point in conducting business online if the costs become so high that the commerce it brings doesn't cover them.
+Ultimately, the most important thing in all online business is to serve the customer as well as possible by offering them content they want.
+It is also not meaningful to conduct business online if the costs become so high that the commerce it brings does not cover them.

 Crasman Ltd